There are 2 kinds of people –

 18) How Are These Values Reflected In The Company’s Policies?

-If they consider their values while framing policies for the organization, you know you are in the right place.
+If they consider their values while framing policies for the organisation, you know you are in the right place.

 19) Who Can’t Fit Here?